 With Mailosaur, you can create an account and get unlimited email addresses to use when filling out forms in no-code tests.
 You can also use your Mailosaur account to review all emails sent from your no-code tests.
 This, for example, allows you to ensure your userbase receives the correct signup information when they register for your app.

 Should you or your team end up extending your test scripts with code, Mailosaur has a series of plugins for Cypress and also with Java, JavaScript, and Python for Selenium IDE.
-If you’d like to use Mailosaur with TestProject or RainforestQA, let us know by contacting us!
+If you’d like to use Mailosaur with RainforestQA, let us know by contacting us!